 The Doom Generation: A Heterosexual Movie

-by Evan Purchell
+by Elizabeth Purchell

 If there’s anything immediately shocking about Gregg Araki’s 1995 film The Doom Generation, it’s not the sex, the mayhem, the whatever – it’s the way it’s billed: “A Heterosexual Movie.”
 That Araki, whose aggressively gay previous films brought a punk charge to the New Queer Cinema, would have his mainstream debut be a heterosexual movie seems, at worst, like a sellout move.
 And yet, among the various strands of subtext and satire is just that; America’s inherently violent heterosexuality and the repression that it creates.